-- Worry about symptoms and their health (see p 15 and 18). - Having headaches, pain, being sensitive to light, noise or changes in temperature (see p 16, 18 & 21). - Feeling very tired and sleeping a lot (see p 19). - Getting frustrated, irritable or angry with themselves, things or other people (see p 20, 21 and 22). - Forgetting things, losing things and having difficulty concentrating and being organised (see p 16 and 17). - Feeling overwhelmed by visitors, busy places, too much information or making decisions (p 19 and 21). - Needing things to be done in exact ways (see p 25). - Having mood swings and crying easily.
+- Worry about symptoms and their health (see p 15). - Having headaches, pain, being sensitive to light, noise or changes in temperature (see p 16, 18 & 21). - Feeling very tired and sleeping a lot (see p 19). - Getting frustrated, irritable or angry with themselves, things or other people (see p 20, 21 and 22). - Forgetting things, losing things and having difficulty concentrating and being organised (see p 16 and 17). - Feeling overwhelmed by visitors, busy places, too much information or making decisions (p 19 and 21). - Needing things to be done in exact ways (see p 26). - Having mood swings and crying easily.
 Some people may become unemotional, while others may have difficulty expressing feelings (see p 20-22). - Feeling that no-one understands what they are going through (see p 10, 21 and 38). - Some of these changes may improve over time.
-On p 15-34, we give you lots of suggestions for coping and ways to take care of yourself.
+On p 15-34, we give you lots of suggestions for coping and ways to take care of yourself. - Try not to take it personally if your family member is nice to visitors and then irritable with you.
+Like you, they are probably tired and stressed but may not be able to deal with those feelings as well as before.
+It is not their fault and it's not yours either.